-BERGEN COUNTY, NEW JERSEY- Following a 5-11 2018 campaign, the 2019 the New York Jets hold the third overall selection in the 2019 Draft.
+BERGEN COUNTY, NEW JERSEY- Following a 4-12 2018 campaign, the New York Jets hold the third overall selection in the 2019 Draft.
 For the first time since arguably the Joe Namath-era, the Jets seem to have a franchise quarterback in place around whom to build.

 Scenario #1: The Jets get “their guy”